nigelrowser/School_District_Analysis/README.md

 After the ninth grade data was removed the performance of Thomas High School plummeted.
 After the removal Thomas is considered a lower tier school when comparing its performance to other schools.

+###

 ## Summary

+### Major Changes

+1. The overall passing percentage for Thomas High School dropped to %65.1 after removing the ninth grade data
+2. The passing reading percentage for Thomas High School dropped to %69.7 after removing the ninth grade data